 Here is a great way to show off tougher venison steaks, like rounds.
 They will turn out fork tender, and delicious.
 Also works for steaks with lots of connective tissue, like sirloin or shoulder.
 It’s serious comfort food!
 And healthy too—the gravy has no fat Read More …

 This elegant sausage highlights and complements the flavor of venison with juniper berries, rosemary, wine and brandy.
-Most venison sausage recipes seem to apologize for the venison, either masking it with heavy spices or shoehorning it into recipes designed around other meats.
+Many venison sausage recipes almost seem to apologize for the venison — either masking it with heavy spices or shoehorning it into recipes designed around other meats.

 This is an adaptation of a great chicken breast recipe.
 It involves slicing a boneless wild turkey breast into roughly half pound pieces, about the size and thickness of a chicken breast, each perfect for one serving.
 It is fast, easy, and delicious.